• Share this on:

 1207 40 90 - Sesame seeds

-There are two other tables in the same EU Regulation 2019/1793 that list products on which special import conditions due to contamination risks are imposed.
-Annex 2 describes special import conditions for food consignments which:
+There are two other tables in the same EU Regulation 2019/1793 that list products for which special import conditions apply due to contamination risks.
+Annex 2 describes special import conditions for food shipments which:

 • consist of a product that comes from multiple countries of origin.

-• consist of two or more ingredients from Table 2 below and that make up more than 20% of the total amount of ingredients.
+• consist of two or more ingredients from Table 2 below and that make up over 20% of the total amount of ingredients.

 In other words, for the products listed in Annex 2 (Table 2 below), the import conditions are stricter than for the products listed in Annex 1.